yalinersy/Logicgates/README.md

 ### NAME : SRIYALINE R
 ### REG NO : 24006194

-# EXPERIMENT 1: Study of logicgates
+# EXPERIMENT 1: STUDY OF LOGICGATES

 # AIM